This post may contain affiliate links. See our disclosure policy.

 - Cheddar cheese – Give this crockpot breakfast casserole that gooey cheesy texture with shredded cheddar cheese.
 Shred the cheddar cheese for it to slowly melt throughout the breakfast casserole.

-- Whisk – In a large bowl, whisk the eggs and milk together.
-Add salt and pepper.
+- In a large bowl, whisk together the eggs, milk, salt, and pepper.
+This mixture will hold everything together.

 - Grease the crockpot – Make clean up even easier!
 Grease with nonstick cooking spray, and butter, or use a crockpot liner to keep the breakfast casserole from sticking to the sides.